 Sisal Scratchers: Rough Texture Cats Love

 Sisal is a classic for a reason.
 The fibers offer a rugged feel that many cats find irresistible.
 Shelter and humane organizations regularly recommend tall, sturdy posts covered in sisal because they allow a full-body stretch and hold up well to frequent âstroppingâ (that downward claw drag).
-If you go sisal, look for a firm base and enough height for a complete stretch because wobble is a scratcher killer, or try a sisal ball scratcher.
+If you go sisal, look for a firm base and enough height for a complete stretch because wobble is a scratcher killer.

 Downsides of Sisal